Crypto has had an incredible 2021, and that means participants will likely have some tax liabilities.

 You can deduct certain expenses from your crypto trades based on CRA rules.

-Typically you are either classified as a trader or an investor.
+Typically, you are classified either as a trader (business income) or as an investor (capital gains).

 Are you a crypto trader or a crypto investor?

 Traders tend to have more frequent transactions and a shorter holding period.
-They are considered to have expert knowledge and spend a significant amount of their time on the activity.
+Traders are considered to have expert knowledge and spend a significant amount of their time on the activity.

 You will also be classified as a trader for tax purposes if trading gains make up most of your income.
 In essence, a trader in crypto assets is treated as if trading is their business.